Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-Therefore, we observe that for a continuous inflow of air, the internal pressure decreases and increases depending on the kink's state, since the change in cross-sectional area affects the local flow resistance of the tube \cite{kink_valves}.
-In turn, the pressure decrease favors kink growth, and the pressure increase causes kink travel.
-This interaction between tube inflation, kink formation and travel, and change in tube resistance sets up a hysteric actuation loop (fig.~S12) that results in the self-oscillating behavior at constant inflow.
+From a basic mass-spring model (Supplementary Material section~S1), we gain insight into three ingredients that lead to the self-oscillating behavior (fig.~S6): \emph{i)} a local nonlinear torque-angle curve under bending leads to localized kinking of the tube (fig.~S8); \emph{ii)} the local flow resistance increases at the kink location, leading to increased pressure before the kink (fig.~S20); \emph{iii)} pressurization of the tube increases the torque required for kinking and unkinking (fig.~S8 and fig.~S9).
+Overall, for a constant inflow of air, the internal pressure varies depending on the kinks' resistance.
+In turn, pressure decrease favors kink growth, and pressure increase causes kinks to travel.
+This interaction between tube stiffening, kink growth and travel, and change in resistance sets up a hysteric actuation loop (fig.~S14) that results in the self-oscillating behavior for constant inflow.

-The frequency of the self-oscillation can be tuned by varying the flowrate through the tube.
-When we sweep the inflow between $0$ and $20$ SLPM, we observe three domains, with sharp transitions between them (Fig.~2I).
-For inflow values below $\sim3.8$ SLPM, the tube leaks and does not oscillate (fig.~S11), because pressure cannot build up to make the kink travel (fig.~S12).
-For flowrates between $\sim3.8$ and $\sim11.4$ SLPM, the system oscillates at frequencies between $\sim13$ and $\sim\SI{45}{\hertz}$.
-Interestingly, for even higher flowrates the frequency suddenly jumps to higher frequencies above $\sim\SI{90}{\hertz}$.
+We find that the frequency of the self-oscillation can be tuned by varying the flowrate through the tube.
+When we sweep the inflow between $0$ and $20$ \SI{}{\SLPM}, we observe three domains, with sharp transitions between them (Fig.~2I).
+For inflow values below $\sim3.8$ \SI{}{\SLPM}, the tube leaks and does not oscillate (fig.~S13).
+For flowrates between $\sim3.8$ \SI{}{\SLPM} and $\sim11.4$ \SI{}{\SLPM}, the system oscillates at frequencies between $\sim13$ and $\sim\SI{45}{\hertz}$.
+For even higher flowrates the frequency suddenly jumps to higher frequencies above $\sim\SI{90}{\hertz}$.

-This last sudden jump in frequency seems to be the result of structural resonance that starts to occur at flowrates above $\sim11.4$ SLPM (movie~S2).
-This can be seen from the increase in the distance traveled by the kink (Fig.~2J,K and fig.~S10) and by the dramatic increase in the kink velocity, that approaches a sinusoidal trend (Fig.~2L) (Supplementary Material section~M3 for the definitions of kink distance and velocity).
-In comparison, the kink location along the tube does not undershoot or overshoot when the flow is increased (Fig.~2M), therefore not constituting the origin of the sudden increase in frequency.
-We conclude that, around the transition at $\sim11.4$ SLPM, the resonance of the structure can be exploited to significantly increase the oscillation frequency, for a relatively small increase in input flowrate.
+This last sudden jump in frequency seems to be the result of structural resonance (movie~S2).
+This can be seen from the increase in the distance traveled by the kink (Fig.~2J,K and fig.~S12) and by the dramatic increase in the kink velocity, that approaches a sinusoidal trend (Fig.~2L) (Supplementary Material section~M3 for the definitions of kink distance and velocity).
+In comparison, the kink location along the tube does not change considerably when the flow is increased (Fig.~2M), therefore not constituting the origin of the sudden increase in frequency.
+We conclude that we can significantly increase the oscillation frequency by exploiting the resonance of the structure, as well as by varying design parameters (fig.~S11 and fig.~18).

 \paragraph*{Explicit internal coupling of multiple limbs for ultrafast locomotion}